adriendomoison/apigoboot/README.md

-apigoboot
+# apigoboot

-A Go API boilplate using channels and a micro service architecture and integrating Oauth2 secured login, payment, and emails.
+A Go API boilplate using a micro-service architecture and integrating Oauth2 secured login, payment, and emails.

 ### Return values